barchart/marketdata-api-js/README.md

 **This SDK enables your applications to consume real-time market data**, as follows:

-* A WebSocket connection is established between your application and Barchart's quote servers, then
+* A WebSocket connection is established between your application and Barchart's quote servers, then.
-* Your application requests market data for one or more symbols, then
+* Your application requests market data for one or more symbols, then.
 * Your application receives a market data stream for subscribed symbols.

 ### Documentation